Have you ever made a batch of pickles that weren’t crisp and they’re just not enjoyable in their fresh form?

-Having spotted garlic dill flavored snacks (chips and popcorn), I wondered, could I make a similar pickle powder simply by dehydrating extra pickles?
-Wait, you’re thinking.
+Having spotted garlic dill flavored crunchy-salty snacks at the market, I wondered if I could make a similar pickle powder simply by dehydrating those extra or lackluster pickles?
+(Wait, you’re thinking.
 What do you mean by “extra” pickles?
-The concept was new to me, too.
-But this year after growing my own cucumbers, I finally understood the term!
+The concept was new to me, too.)

-As an aside, I wanted to know, by keeping the dehydrating temperature below 110F, whether the probiotic bacteria survived.
-So one week after drying, I re-hydrated some of the powder, and placed it in an airtight container at room temperature to see if I could detect any bubbling (a sure sign of living bacteria!)
+As an aside, I was curious to know, if by keeping the dehydrating temperature below 110°F / 43°C (the rough definition of “raw” food), whether the probiotic bacteria survived.
+So one week after drying, I rehydrated some of the powder, and placed it in an airtight container at room temperature to see if I could detect any bubbling (a sure sign of living bacteria!)
 THEY DID NOT SEEM TO SURVIVE.
-After a few days, the container smelled rancid and was not bubbling.
+After a few days, the test container smelled rancid and was not bubbling.

 Dill Pickle Powder (Seasoning)